AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-administrator-enhancements.md

 Advanced custom form features such as External Lookup fields and Workfront native fields are now available when you attach a custom form to a company or a user.
 The advanced features are available on the Company Details and User Details pages, not on the Edit Company and Edit User dialogs.
 The custom form must be created in the new form designer to take advantage of these field types.

-For more information about custom form fields, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
+For more information about custom form fields, see [Create a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 ## JumpSeat integration now available for new package types